kairosity/mp4-lionize/README.md

 1. Users can view & change their profile information for use with billing and other app functionality.
 2. Users can click in to see their shopping bag.
 3. Users can view a list of their past orders.
-4. Users can view a list of items availble for them to review.
+4. Users can view a list of items available for them to review.
 5. Users can view a list of their reviews.
 6. Users can add, edit and delete reviews of products they have ordered.
 ### Searching & Filtering
-1. Users can view categories of products to shop using a side navigation bar.
+1. Users can view categories of products to shop for using a side navigation bar.
 2. Users can perform a keyword search against the product names, descriptions & features.
 3. Admin users can filter users by keyword search & can filter products using category buttons or keyword search.
 ### Shopping